Becca Kufrin Reveals If Her Ex-Boyfriend Ross Jirgl Will Make A Cameo On ‘The Bachelorette’

 “I will never doubt or question that,” Kufrin wrote of saying goodbye to Ross, her boyfriend of seven years, forever.

 Now, Becca Kufrin tells Us Weekly that Ross Jirgl is not invited to her Bachelorette party.
-Becca told Us:

 “Well, I would tell everyone to be careful what they wish for, because I think that they would be eating their words later on.
 But yeah, I don’t want to feed any life into that relationship and I don’t think anyone would want to see that either.”